whyevenquestion1t/tiny-llm/book/src/week1-03-gqa.md

 x = linear(x, wo) -> B, L, E
 ```

+Keep in mind that you should use non-traditional RoPE.

 You can test your implementation by running the following command:

 ```bash